-- 8. EDUC 312 Seminar in the Processes of Secondary and K-12 Teaching (offered in spring semester only) 4 credits - 9.
-EDUC 313 Seminar in the Processes of Secondary and K-12 Teaching: Theory into Practice (offered in spring semester only) 4 credits
+- EDUC 312 Seminar in the Processes of Secondary and K-12 Teaching- 4 credits - EDUC 313 Seminar in the Processes of Secondary and K-12 Teaching: Theory into Practice- 4 credits

-Total credit hours required for A.B. degree with K-12 licensure in French or Spanish is 44 credits
+Total credit hours required for A.B. degree with K-12 licensure in French or Spanish is 44 credits: Total required credit hours may vary in accordance with the EDGE curriculum.

-Additional requirements for secondary licensure in social studies:

-(A double major in education studies and history is required)
+Additional requirements for Secondary Licensure in Social Studies: A double major in Education Studies and History is required

-- 8. EDUC 312 Seminar in the Processes of Secondary and K-12 Teaching (offered in spring semester only) 4 credits - 9.
-EDUC 313 Seminar in the Processes of Secondary and K-12 Teaching: Theory into Practice (offered in spring semester only) 4 credits - 10.
-PSCI 101 The American Political System 4 credits - 11.
-PSCI 103 International Relations or PSCI 105 Comparative Politics 4 credits - 12.
-ECON 221 Macroeconomic Principles: "Global Vision: the U.S. in the World Economy" 4 credits
+- PSCI 101 The American Political System 4 credits - PSCI 103 International Relations or PSCI 105 Comparative Politics 4 credits - ECON 221 Macroeconomic Principles: "Global Vision: the U.S. in the World Economy" 4